hiesabx/reservoirflow/README.md

 **Normal Users:**

-As normal user, you can support this project in many ways by:
+As normal user, you can support this project in many ways:

-- Give a star in GitHub for [`openresim`](https://github.com/zakgrin/openresim) (you may need to open GitHub Account).
+- Give a star in GitHub for [`openresim`](https://github.com/zakgrin/openresim) (you need a GitHub Account).
 - Start using `openresim` for your projects or thesis.
-- Compare `openresim` with other commercial tools and share your feedback.
+- Compare `openresim` with other commercial tools and openly share your feedback.
 - Share your progress and experience in [LinkedIn](https://www.linkedin.com/feed/) or any other platfrom.
-Try to use `#openresim` so the community can interact with your work.
-Or mention my name [Zakariya ABUGRIN](https://www.linkedin.com/in/zakariya-abugrin-45306987/) so I can provide you with a quick feedback.
+Use `#openresim` hashtag so the community can interact with your work.
+Mention [Zakariya ABUGRIN](https://www.linkedin.com/in/zakariya-abugrin-45306987/) the author can give you a quick feedback.
 - Report some issues you face under [Issues](https://github.com/zakgrin/openresim/issues).

 **Developers:**